Sober Living Ohio

 Moving into a sober recovery environment can be very helpful for those who have recently completed a residential treatment program and have concerns about remaining sober upon returning to their home.
 Sober living can also be a good fit for those who would like a more flexible rehab program that enables them to keep going to work and maintain their employment.

-Are you ready to successfully transition into a sober living environment?
-At the Recovery Institute of Ohio, we can help you transition into the home that is right for your needs and treatment.
+Are you ready to successfully transition into a sober living home in Ohio?
+As a comprehensive Drug Rehab Ohio, the Recovery Institute of Ohio can help you transition into the sober living home that is right for your needs and treatment.